Chapter Fifteen: Financial Reporting and Concepts

 Following is an illustrative income statement for Bail Out Corporation.
 Bail Out distributes farming implements and sporting goods.
 During 20X7, Bail Out sold its sporting equipment business and began to focus only on farm implements.

-In examining this illustration, be aware that revenues and expenses only relate to the continuing farming equipment.
+In examining this illustration, be aware that revenues and expenses only relate to the continuing farming equipment operations.
 All amounts relating to operations of the sporting equipment business, along with the loss on the sale of assets used in that business, are removed from the upper portion of the income statement and placed in a separate category below income from continuing operations.
 If material, a company may separate the operating gain/loss from the gain/loss on the actual disposal of assets within this section.

 Look again at Bail Out and note that income taxes were “split” between continuing operations and discontinued operations.
 This method of showing tax effects for discontinued operations is mandatory and is called intraperiod tax allocation.
 Intraperiod tax allocation is applicable to other items reported below continuing operations (and some prior period and selected equity adjustments), but only one income tax number is attributed to income from continuing operations.